klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

 What the script does
 --------------------

-This program manages the dependency database or *DB* file.
+This program manages the dependency database or :term:`DB` file.
 It is used to create this file from the output of :doc:`sumo-scan <reference-sumo-scan>` and to query and change that file.

 The script takes one or mode commands and has a number of options.
 Single character options always start with a single dash "-", long options start with